projectcalico/calico/docs/CalicoSwarm.md

 We're now ready to provision containers on our Swarm.

 ## Create containers and check connectivity.
 At this point we should have a fully configured Calico networked Swarm cluster.
 However, there are no workloads running on our cluster.
 Let's create a few containers and check their connectivity.
-We can run the following commands on the client node against the Swarm Manager using the -H flag.
+We can run the following commands on the client against the Swarm Manager using the -H flag.

-Set the SWARM_PORT environment variable on the client node to the value chosen when configuring the Swarm manager.
+Set the SWARM_PORT environment variable on the **client** to the value chosen when configuring the Swarm manager.
 ```
 export SWARM_PORT=<swarm_port>
 ```

 First, create profiles using calicoctl.
 These profiles will allow our containers to communicate.
-Run the following commands on your client node.
+Run the following commands on your **client**.
 ```
 ./calicoctl profile add PROF_A_B_C
 ./calicoctl profile add PROF_D
 ./calicoctl profile add PROF_E
 ```

 Now, let's create some containers on our cluster.
-Run the following commands on your client node.
+Run the following commands on your **client**.
 ```
 docker -H $MANAGER_IP:$SWARM_PORT run -e CALICO_IP=192.168.1.1 \
       -e CALICO_PROFILE=PROF_A_B_C --name workload-A -tid busybox